DanZiti/jQuery-mouseable/README.md

 # jQuery-mouseable

-_A !DOCTYPE-agnostic reprieve from unreliable pseudo classes._
+_A delightfully !DOCTYPE-agnostic answer to hover/active states._

 Dynamically adds hover and active classes to DOM elements for styling, removing the need for CSS :hover and :active pseudo classes.
 Unlike pseudo classes, this method is !DOCTYPE-agnostic.